Can You Dehydrate Food in a Convection Oven? Here’s What You Need to Know!

 A regular oven doesn’t have a fan, so hot air can stagnate, leading to uneven cooking or drying.

-Why Convection Ovens Are Better for Dehydration
+Why Convection Ovens Outperform for Drying

-Challenges of Dehydrating in a Convection Oven
+Common Challenges When Using a Convection Oven

 One downside of convection ovens is their limited shelf space.
 Most ovens have only two racks, and the bars are often spaced too far apart, causing smaller pieces of food to fall through.